Camisoles for the 50’s, 60’s, & 70’s: Under a Blazer

 I have a couple of these camisoles that have lace edging at both the top and the bottom.
 Many times I end up tucking in the bottom portion, but this time I thought I’d let it show.

 I even left off a necklace on purpose, so that the focal point rested on the blazer & camisole.
 I did add in a bracelet which I won last year!
-I also need to get around to shortening these jeans!!
+One of these days I will get around to shortening these jeans!!
 They are next on the list!

 Jeans: Juicy Couture (similar here)~~Blazer: Renate Nucci-thrifted (similar here with flowers but in B & W, and here in pink)~~Cami Under: (similar here)~~Shoes: Abound (similar here)~~Bracelet: (similar here)